 When iodine deficiency occurs, the first thing that happens to someone is that you might get a cyst or nodule there.
 For example, fibrocystic breasts, or ovarian cysts.
 Over time, iodine deficiency causes the nodules to increase in density making them harder and more profound, and the final result is dysplasia and/or cancer.
 Iodine, like compounds in green tea have the ability to raise Caspase-3 and P53, so it causes apoptosis (a good thing!)

 Simple tests exist to see if you’re iodine deficient, such as a 24 hour urine collection.
 This is much better in my opinion than an iodine spot test on your skin which virtually everyone will fail.
 The urine test is more accurate.
 Iodine is very easy to supplement with, what you want is an iodine complex, such as iodine-iodide.
-You can CLICK HERE to take a look at what I mean by saying iodine-iodide complex (that link goes to my supplement shop) or go to your local health food store and ask for it.

 Since 2004, we’ve known that consuming selenium might be helpful if you are on chemo for ovarian cancer.
 The study was published in Gynecologic Oncology and found that the “patients with ovarian cancer undergoing chemotherapy and receiving Se showed a significant increase in the activity of ….”